 When it’s not possible to recycle or repurpose Orange Drop waste into new products, we incinerate materials, send them to contained landfills or ensure safe disposal by neutralizing them to ensure they are no longer harmful to the environment.

 The Orange Drop Program is fully funded by industry producers under the model of Extended Producer Responsibility (EPR).
-In 2011, industry funding for the program was $42.1 million.

 - Buy only what you need

 - Use it all up

 - Dispose of properly – drop off the rest and we’ll recycle, reprocess or dispose of it safely.